TytanRock/tytanrock.github.io/about.md

    - 2016: Participate as Software Pit Crew member
    - 2017: Participate as Lead Software Student and Operator of the robot
  - 2018: Software Mentor for Killer Bees(33)
- - 2019 - Present: Secondary Lead Mentor for AutoPilots (7762)
+ - 2019 - Present: Leadership Mentor for AutoPilots (7762)
    - Software Mentor
    - Electrical Mentor
    - Design Mentor